 Apache Pier, Myrtle Beach

-Pier anglers cast Mackerel Trees, Got-cha lures and jigging spoons to catch Spanish mackerel and bluefish.
-When the fish are schooling near the pier, anglers can jig a spoon or lure up and down rather than making long casts, preventing tangles with other anglers’ lines.
-The best time to fish for Spanish mackerel and bluefish are early in the morning or late in the afternoon when they can usually be spotted jumping near the end of the pier.
+Pier anglers who want to catch Spanish mackerel and bluefish should cast Mackerel Trees, jerk lures and jigging spoons.
+When the fish are jumping near the pier, anglers can jig spoons and lures up and down rather than making long casts, preventing tangles with other anglers’ lines.
+The best time to fish for these schooling fish is early in the morning or late in the afternoon when they are leaping all around the end of the pier.

 Springmaid Pier, Myrtle Beach

 Mary Butler (Springmaid Pier, 843-315-7156) said small bottom fish will lead the way.